-I aspire to teach graduate and undergraduate statistics and data science for social scientists.
+I have taught graduate and undergraduate statistics and data science for social scientists.

 My teaching experience is in a statistics sequence aimed at Ph.D. students in sociology, cross-listed for undergraduates.

 I was a teaching assistant in the full two-semester sequence under Brandon Stewart in the 2016–2017 academic year.
 I returned to TA the second course of the sequence in spring 2018 under Matthew J. Salganik.
 In each course, I led a 2-hour section reviewing materials from the course every other week. (link to sample handout on generalized linear models) (links to sample slides on random variables, likelihood inference, binary outcome models, duration models, and missing data)

 Out of 29 evaluations, 28 students rated my teaching as "Excellent" (the scale maximum) and 1 student rated it as "Very good."

 "Ian did a particularly great job tying class material to social science research."

 "He was good at deconstructing theoretical concepts into real world examples that we could appreciate and understand."

 "Ian is great at providing intuitive examples and explanations of complex topics."